waxlab/alk/README.md

 # ALK - A Lua Knowledge

-ALK is a Lua package created only to let the programmer use as reference or sandbox.
+ALK is a Lua project created be used by programmers as reference or playground.
 It is intended to be used not as a project dependency, but a notebook where you can test and document ways of doing things in Lua in a fast way, like if it was a gist.

 Fork it, learn Lua, play with it and feel.
 Feel free to help the project following the [Contributing Guidelines](CONTRIBUTING.md).